Michèle Audette: Politics

 Some years after her first government service, Audette decided to enter electoral politics.
 In the 2015 Canadian federal election, she ran as the Liberal candidate for the Quebec riding of Terrebonne and was defeated to Bloc Québécois candidate Michel Boudrias.

 In July 2021, she was appointed a senator for Quebec.
 Initially non-affiliated, she joined the Independent Senators Group on September 27, 2021.
 On June 27, 2022, she joined the Progressive Senate Group.

+On August 9, 2023, she was appointed Government Liaison by Representative of the Government in the Senate Marc Gold.
+The role entails acting as a whip to secure votes for government legislation in the Senate.
+She subsequently left the Progressive Senate Group and became once again non-affiliated.

 Personal life

 Audette, a mother of five, lives in both Wendake near Quebec City and the Innu reserve of Maliotenam near Sept-Îles, Quebec, with her domestic partner Serge Ashini Goupil.
-He is a consultant with the indigenous rights group Nation Innue.
+She is a consultant with the indigenous rights group Nation Innue.